Bob Raczka, poet and author of Guyku, A Year of Haiku for Boys shares how to write a haiku.

 to splash my sister.

 8. Many haiku are serious.
 But they can also be funny.

 my cheek.
 I try to slap her,

 9. Haiku are always written in the present tense.

-In other words, whatever you write about, it’s happening now.
+In other words, whatever you write your poem about, it’s happening now.

 I watch the worms squirm

 10. Finally, the best way to get ideas for haiku is to go outside and play.

 The more you experience nature, the more you’ll have to write about!